WordPress/gutenberg/packages/components/CONTRIBUTING.md

 Here is some terminology that will be used in the upcoming sections:

 -   "Legacy" component: the version(s) of the component that existsted on `trunk` before the rewrite;
 -   API surface: the component's public APIs.
-It includes the list of components (and sub-components) exported from the package, their props, any associated React context.
+It includes the list of components (and subcomponents) exported from the package, their props, any associated React context.
 It does not include internal classnames and internal DOM structure of the components.

 ### Approaches